DE-IBH/imvirt/README.md

 imvirt is comparable with virt-what [1]. imvirt was written to run as non-root - virt-what requires to be run as root but had some more details on Xen (Dom0/DomU/HVM) in the past.

+There is a portable version available: [ImVirt Portable](imvirt/tree/master/README.md)

 Some random links taken as suggestions: